holmanb/ls/README.md

 AUTHOR
 ------
 	Written by Brett Holman in Spring 2018.
+This project can be found on GitHub at this url: https://github.com/holmanbph/ls